In 2014, the Home Secretary Theresa May MP commissioned research on the issue of provision of AAs adults.

 The partnership agreement

-Minister of State for Policing Nick Hurd MP wrote to all PCCs in September 2017, highlighting this approach which places local authorities in the lead.
+In September 2017, Minister of State for Policing Nick Hurd MP wrote to all PCCs, highlighting an approach which places local authorities in the lead.

 This online guidance has been produced by NAAN to provide practical support to local partnerships wishing to develop effective AA schemes.
 It has been developed alongside the Home Office's partnership agreement and in support of efforts to ensure that effective AAs are provided to every adult for whem they are required.